seadsystem/KropGraph/README.md

 # KropGraph
-KropGraph (Kevin Ray Olexiy Pablo Grant Ric) is a IOT interface for SEADS built for the raspberry pi platform
+KropGraph (Kevin Ray Olexiy Pablo Grant Ric) graphical interface is a IOT frontend for SEADS built for the raspberry pi platform